jfouret/template_nf_awsbatch/README.md

   2. Private subnets with a single NAT Gateway (default).
   3. Public subnets without NAT, assigning public IPs to each instance.
 - **Pricing considerations**
-    - NAT GW uptime
-    - NAT GW Data Tranfer processing pricing
+  - NAT Gateway uptime and data transfer processing fees.
-    - Intra-Region Data Transfer between Availability Zones when using a single NAT.
+  - Cross-zone data transfer costs when using a single NAT.
-    - Elastic IPv4 pricing for both NATs or instances in case of public subnets
+  - Elastic IPv4 charges for NATs or instances in public subnet scenarios.

 For more details : https://aws.amazon.com/vpc/pricing/

 ### Module: `nf_awsbatch_batch`

-Configures the AWS Batch infrastructure for Nextflow.
-Defaults to the optimal setup for typical use cases.
+Configures the AWS Batch infrastructure, tailored for optimal performance with typical Nextflow use cases.

+### Module: `nf_awsbatch_session`

+Facilitates setting up a session with an EC2 instance for launching Nextflow runs.
+This module includes:

+- Creation of an S3 bucket for storing Nextflow intermediate files.
+- Provisioning an instance in the same region as AWS Batch for efficient interaction with the S3 bucket.
+- A basic Nextflow configuration file for AWS Batch.
+- Installation of `awscli` and `mount-s3`, with instance roles permitting S3 access.

 ### Template `main.tf`

 Serves as an example showcasing the integration of all modules.

+Output of the instance IP and provision of `generated_key.pem` for secure to the batch session.

+## Known issues and bugs

+- The ami generated with the `nf_awsbatch_image` module is not deleted upon destroy.
+- The default ami id in `nf_awsbatch_image` may become outdated over time.

 ## Usage